 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

 - Certified Fraud Examiner

 - Risk Analyst

-In 2016, there was an estimated number of 135,900 jobs in the United States for Fraud Examiner, Investigator or Analyst.
+There were about 135,900 jobs for Fraud Examiner, Investigator or Analyst in 2016 (in the United States).
 New jobs are being produced at a rate of 9.6% which is above the national average.
 The Bureau of Labor Statistics predicts 13,100 new jobs for Fraud Examiner, Investigator or Analyst by 2026.
-Due to new job openings and attrition, there will be an estimated 13,100 positions for Fraud Examiner, Investigator or Analyst per year.
+Due to new job openings and attrition, there will be an average of 13,100 job openings in this field.